KarVarr/CodeWars-Leetcode/README.md

 # CodeWars -> Swift

-## My solution in codewars/ Swift - JS - TS
+## My solution in codewars/ Swift - TS
 #### To search for kata use "search" ctrl+F

 ---